Early Childhood Special Education Assistive Technology Project (EC-SEAT)

 The EC-SEAT project seeks to prepare 40 early childhood special educators at the master degree level by joining AT competence with teacher education to help meet the national and regional shortage of teachers in special education.

-Using a three-pronged approach of Interdisciplinary Curriculum, Clinical Learning and Community Collaboration this model builds student knowledge, skills and experiences in research-based practices to effectively meet the needs of young children with disabilities.
+Through Interdisciplinary Curriculum, Clinical Learning and Community Collaboration the project supports building students’ knowledge, skills and experiences in research-based practices to effectively meet the needs of young children with disabilities.

 Partnering with interdisciplinary community-based professionals in local schools and area agencies gives graduate students opportunity for hands-on learning and practice integrating assistive technology into young children and families’ lives.
 EC-SEAT Scholars benefit from community mentors to better support the learning and AT needs of young children birth to 3rd grade.
 Scholars are prepared to become highly skilled evidence-based special educators and practitioners for early childhood centers, early intervention centers, and elementary schools serving children with special needs.